 Before you begin

 The identity router must be installed and configured to connect to resources on your network.
-For more information, see Configure Initial Network Settings Using the Identity Router VM Console.
+For more information, see Deploying an Identity Router - Advanced Setup.

 - Sign into the Identity Router Setup Console using the administrator credentials for this identity router.
 If this is your first time signing into the setup console for this identity router, see Change the Identity Router Administrator Password Using the Identity Router Setup Console.